amirho1/amirho1/README.md

-# My Name is Amir Hossein.
+# My Name is Amir Hossein

 ### Hi there 👋 About me

-A passionate, self-taught web developer, professional in skills that I am master, and always love to teach and learn also walk on the edge of technology at the end I'm a Linux guy interested in open source and currently seeking to find an open source project to contribute.
+I am a passionate, self-taught web developer with a strong proficiency in a variety of skills.
+I thrive on teaching, learning, and exploring the cutting edge of technology.
+As a dedicated Linux enthusiast with a keen interest in open source, I am currently seeking opportunities to contribute to meaningful open source projects.

-- 📫 How to reach me: amirhosseinsalighedar@gmail.com
+- 📫 **How to reach me:** [amirhosseinsalighedar@gmail.com](mailto:amirhosseinsalighedar@gmail.com)
-- 👯 I’m looking to collaborate on a (javascript, typescript, react, Node) project.
+- 👯 **I’m looking to collaborate on:** JavaScript, TypeScript, React, and Node projects.
-- 👨‍💻Currently working with Ariana labs company as a front end developer.
+- 👨‍💻 **Currently working with:** Ariana Labs as a Front End Developer.

 #### My Skills

-HTML - CSS - Javascript - Typescript - React - Node.JS - Express - Writing Unit tests
+- HTML
+- CSS
+- JavaScript
+- TypeScript
+- React
+- Node.js
+- Express
+- Writing Unit Tests

-One of my funny open source projects https://github.com/amirho1/react-special-cursor
+#### One of my Fun Open Source Projects

+Check out [React Special Cursor](https://github.com/amirho1/react-special-cursor) on GitHub.

 <!--
 **amirho1/amirho1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.